halapenyoharry/veklo/README.md

 # Veklo - Dynamic Head Tracking Audio Balance System

-Veklo is a camera-based head tracking system that automatically adjusts your audio balance based on your head position.
+Veklo is a camera-based head tracking system that automatically adjusts your Mac's audio balance based on your head position.
 As you move left or right, the audio balance follows you, creating a "sweet spot" that moves with you.

 ## Features